praveek/launch.en/help/launch-reference/managing-resources/rules.md

 The events that are available depend on which extensions are installed.
 For information about the events in the Core extension, see [Core extension event types](../../extension-reference/web/core-extension/overview.md#core-extension-event-types).

->[!NOTE]  DTM provided page load, event-based, and direct call event types.
-This is no longer true in Launch.
-Rather than event types, Launch extensions configure different individual events.
+>[!NOTE]  [!DNL DTM] provided page load, event-based, and direct call event types.
+This is no longer true in [!DNL Launch].
+Rather than event types, [!DNL Launch] extensions configure different individual events.

 Only events are required.
 The conditions and exceptions are optional.